alphagov/gsp/docs/gds-supported-platform/getting-started-gsp-local.md

 ## Create a Docker image of the `govuk-prototype-kit` app

-You must build the `govuk-prototype-kit` app as a a [Docker image](https://docs.docker.com/v17.09/engine/userguide/storagedriver/imagesandcontainers/) before you can add the app to your GSP local instance.
+You must build the `govuk-prototype-kit` app as a [Docker image](https://docs.docker.com/v17.09/engine/userguide/storagedriver/imagesandcontainers/) before you can add the app to your GSP local instance.

 1. Clone the GOV.UK prototype kit repository: